-Hurricane Windows Vs Shutters: When you live in a high-risk hurricane zone, nothing is more important than making sure your home and loved ones are protected from high winds and flying debris.
+Deciding between hurricane Windows vs. shutters or panels?
+When you live in a high-risk hurricane zone, nothing is more important than making sure your home and loved ones are protected from high winds and flying debris.

 Homeowners in South Florida suffered an estimated $15 billion in insured losses from Hurricane Irma alone, most of which was wind damage.
 Hurricane shutters and South Florida hurricane windows, also called impact windows, both offer protection against hurricane-strength winds, but each option comes with its own advantages and drawbacks.